BuildTheEarth/docs-website/docs/staff/index.md

 Here is a list of roles in the server and their descriptions so that you know who to contact, as well as the applications for certain teams.
 A staff structure diagram may be found [here](https://bte-structure.web.app/).
 Try asking around in #channel for basic issues before pinging or direct messaging them.

-## Woody
-The person the most amazing person in bte like super cool great takes care of everything basically

 ## Pippen
 The original creator of Build The Earth.
 This role is solely held by PippenFTS, the founder of the Build The Earth project.